ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/02-generate-training/assignment.md

 4. Click `SUBMIT`
 5. Wait for the spinner to stop indicating that training data generation is complete (this could take a minute or two)

 While you are waiting for the training data to be generated, consider taking a screen snapshot of your training configuration or writing down the parameters.
-You will need to reference this later to check how well our model is predicting fraud in new transactions.
+You will need to reference this later to check how well our model is predicting potential fraud in new transactions.

 Validate training data
 ===